 What Temperature Should I Set My Heat Pump in the Winter?

-When it comes to operating your thermostat settings during the winter, we encourage homeowners to set the heat as low as they can stand it.
+When operating your thermostat settings in winter, we encourage homeowners to set the heat as low as possible.
 This will be different for everyone.

 Ideally, the most energy-efficient setting during the winter is to set the temperature to 68°F and leave the thermostat alone.
 If you need it warmer, raise the temperature by 1° until you find your ideal comfort setting.